Hello and Welcome

 What is Gaining Ground?

-Highland and Moray LEADER had the money and we had the idea for a co-operation project.
-Beginning March 2019 and running until May 2020.
-Gaining Ground is about the promotion of social, mental and physical wellbeing through working with the land and animals.
+Highland and Moray LEADER funded the Gaining Ground project as a pilot to initiate netwrok activity through meetings and a digital repository of information.
+Beginning March 2019 and running until August 2020.
+The Gaining Ground pilot was about the promotion of social, mental and physical wellbeing through working with the land and animals.

 Social crofting, like care farming, brings together concepts of green care and therapeutic activity rooted in land based crofting activity.
 In practical terms we hope to enable landholders who wish to offer social care placements and who want to interact with others looking to do the same.
 We also want to engage with service commissioners, intermediary organisations, care providers and service users.